 At first, I didn’t quite know what to do with all that time, but a few weeks later, I found myself doing what I loved most before I became a mother.
 I was finally baking again.
 The excitement of coming up with and tweaking new recipes, the familiarity of churning out old favourites, the satisfaction of making people happy with my bakes, made me feel whole.

-Whilst I missed my daughter whenever she was in school making memories without me, I looked forward to those few hours of baking and to picking her up from school after that, so we could spend the afternoons together.
+Whilst I missed my daughter whenever she was in school making memories without me, I looked forward to those few hours of baking and to pick her up from school after that, so we could spend the afternoons together.
 I became a much happier person, and that changed how I parent my daughter and how she reacts to me.

 Doing The Things You Love